Locations:

 Risks / Benefits

-Your provider will want to make sure your kidneys are working right and your potassium level is normal when you’re taking diuretic pills.
-If you’re pregnant, breastfeeding, an older adult or have problems with your kidneys or liver, discuss the risks of diuretics with your provider.
+Most people can take diuretics without getting serious problems from them.
+But your healthcare provider will want to make sure your kidneys are working right and your potassium level is normal when you’re taking water pills.
+If you’re pregnant, breastfeeding (chestfeeding) or having problems with your kidneys or liver, discuss the risks of diuretics with your provider.

 Recovery and Outlook